-Funds Through the Study Abroad Office
+Funds Through the Office of Study Abroad

-The Rice Study Abroad Office has limited funds earmarked to assist study abroad students based on demonstrated financial need.
+Each application cycle, the Office of Rice Study Abroad awards a limited number of scholarships underwritten by generous donors to assist study abroad students based on demonstrated financial need.

 First Passport Initiative